Belo Horizonte overpass collapse

 On 3 July 2014, an overpass collapsed in Belo Horizonte, Brazil onto a busy carriageway below.
 The overpass was under construction and not open to traffic at the time.
 The accident left two people dead and 22 others injured.

 Background

 The construction project was part of infrastructural improvements meant to prepare for the 2014 FIFA World Cup that was taking place at the time of the collapse.
 The bridge was to be part of the Move (Belo Horizonte) Bus rapid transit system.
 The concrete and steel bridge was located 3 kilometers from the Mineirão, where many games at the World Cup were played.
 The construction began in 2010 and was scheduled to be completed in May 2014.
-The World Cup was already unpopular in the public due to the heavy costs to tax payers.
+The World Cup was already unpopular with the Brazilian public due to the heavy costs to tax payers.

 Accident

 On 3 July 2014, the overpass collapsed onto the busy carriageway Avenida Pedro I below.
 A bus and several cars were crushed under the rubble.
 The bus driver and another person were killed, and 22 other people were injured.
 At least 12 of the injured were taken to hospital; five others were released following treatment at the accident site.